HayatoKudou/vscode-cat-therapy/README.md

 # Cat Therapy

-Just press a button to see a gif image of a cat.
+Just press a button to see a gif image of a cat.<br>
-Give your brain a break.
+Give your brain a break.<br>
 Cats solve everything.

 ## Demo